-Diagonal Store Layout’s advanced, also applies to small stores.
-Diagonal Store Layout sets a non-orthogonal angle between the aisle and the shelf.
+Diagonal Store Layout’s advanced also applies to small stores.
+The diagonal Store Layout sets a non-orthogonal angle between the aisle and the shelf.
 Consumers can see the products on the shelves as much as possible through the aisle, as well as the diameter to the checkout.

 This layout efficiently displays the product in a convenient customer situation, but the passage between the shelves becomes narrower.
 If the checkout counter is set higher, the checkout can also get a good view and improve the store’s damage prevention.

 Grid floor plan

 Grid Floor Plans, use freestanding linear fixtures, that create aisles and pathways within a retail space.

 This layout is suitable for large retailers.
 Different commodity categories in the entire plane place in the grid area and the available area is efficiently utilized to place a large number of items on the shelves in a structured manner.

 However, this layout lacks aesthetics, and there is nothing new, and it is not very attractive to attract customers.
 It needs to be used with eye-catching display stands or signs.

 This layout has only one exit, and the path of shopping and browsing products can only go straight to the end.
 The famous furniture retailer IKEA uses this layout, which can display a large number of goods at the same time and has a huge passenger flow, which effectively increases sales.

 This design can entice consumers to buy more but may irritate customers who want to buy specific things and time, they do not want to be forced to visit the whole mall because they want to buy a specific product.